BlackJackTone/agdlsadfjl/readme.md

 O3: Tradeoff

 The tradeoff is reflected in the selection of the appropriate algorithm and sampling rate according to the user's needs.
 The algorithm selection is settled by the decision tree.
 The sampling rate is chosen as large as possible under the constraints.
-For example, in Figure 12 (a), we show the relations between latency and join size.
-If user limits the latency, the choice is the option with the highest join size under such restriction, which means the tradeoff satisfiying the performance metrics while achieving the suitable quality that can be achieved.
+For example, in Figure 12 (a), we show the relation between latency and join size.
+If user limits the latency, the choice is the option with the highest join size under such restriction, which means the tradeoff satisfying the performance metrics while achieving the suitable quality that can be achieved.
 We will explain it more clearly in Sec 6.3.

 O4: Figure 7